sourmash-bio/sourmash_plugin_containment_search/README.md

 THIS PLUGIN IS NOW DEPRECATED; IF YOU INSTALL THE LATEST VERSION IT WILL REMOVE THE PLUGIN HOOKS.

-People intersted in this functionality should use the `manysearch` command from
+People interested in this functionality should use the `manysearch` command from
 [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater);
 please see https://github.com/sourmash-bio/sourmash/issues/3540 for